 Just a short note to say Tuskfish 2 is in the works.
 It's going to be a partial re-write of the back end, but there will be minimal changes on the front end or from a user experience point of view.
 The database schema will also remain unchanged to allow seamless upgrade.
 Tuskfish 2 will be designed as a strict MVC architecture to improved separation of concerns, rather than the loose MVC it currently has.
 Components will be assembled through composition and inheritance will be fully dispensed with.
-A test suite is in the works.

 I'm very happy about Github's decision to grant unlimited free private repositories.
 It's not that I objected to Github charging people for the services they provide, but to qualify for free access you had to make all of your repositories open source and public.
 The problem with that was that the world is actually better off with some repositories remaining private.
 Do you really want access to the scratch pad repository I'm using to learn a new language?
 I think not.